-Once the grill has preheated, slide the carriage out again.
-With the trivet back in place with the food on it, slide the carriage back into the grill chamber.
+Once the grill has preheated, slide the grill pan out again.
+With the trivet back in place with the food on it, slide the grill pan back into the grill chamber.
 Make sure that it is pushed right in.

-The grill pan trivet can be turned over to give two grilling positions (Fig. 2.14).
+The grill trivet can be turned over to give two grilling positions (Fig. 2.15).